Workouts are here!

 Hi everyone!
 The wait is finally over, and I can now give you all the details on our huge release today – Workouts.
 But before I get into the details, a quick introduction.
 I’m Paul, VP of Product at FORM.
 I’ve been at FORM for almost 2 years, leading the Product team with the goal of providing our swimmers with amazing experiences through the FORM Smart Swim Goggles.
 While we’re proud of our previous updates, Workouts is game changing.

-If launching our goggles two years ago was an exciting chapter 1 for FORM, Workouts is a very exciting chapter 2.
+If launching our goggles two years ago was an exciting chapter 1 for FORM, Workouts for swimming is a very exciting chapter 2.
 Why am I so confident in this?
 Because we’ve tested this feature with a lot of swimmers, from fitness swimmers to triathletes and even ex-Olympians, and the reaction across the board has been the same—it changed how they look at swimming, how much they swim, and how much they enjoy it.

 Let’s jump in!